 Shopify makes this straightforward with Shopify Markets.
 You can set up international shipping zones, display prices in local currencies, and target ads to specific regions.
 The logistics of international shipping add cost, but if your product margins support it, you can effectively double your selling season by reaching customers on the other side of the equator.

-Start small - pick one or two countries with strong ecommerce infrastructure (Australia, UK, Germany) and test whether your products sell there during your off-season before expanding further.
+Start small, pick one or two countries with strong ecommerce infrastructure (Australia, UK, Germany) and test whether your products sell there during your off-season before expanding further.
+Expect shipping costs to eat 8 to 15 percent of order value on international orders, so a $50 product needs at least a $7 shipping margin to make sense before you even think about ad spend.

 2. Build an Email List During Peak Season